dbradul/marathon/lesson_01/lesson_01.md

         - Slow, but who cares :)
         - Look how readable it is:
           - ![](img/image_01.png)
-          - Elaborate on this example and emphasize that this very example will be used in one of the next lessons
     - Domains [1]
         -   DS, ML, AI
         -   Automation